magicat777/CosmosEngineRPG/docs/chapters/chapter-03-character-creation.md

 - Warrior Culture: Weapon familiarity with all melee weapons
 - Social Stigma: -2 to Social rolls in "civilized" areas

-**Culture**: Martial and honor-focused.
-Value strength, courage, and loyalty above all.
+**Culture**: Martial and honor-bound.
+Battleborn society values strength, courage, and loyalty to clan.
+Many serve as mercenaries, soldiers, or bodyguards, but increasing numbers pursue peaceful professions to change perceptions.

-### 6. Celestari
+### 6. Stellari
 **The Inspiring Leaders**

-Descendants of colonists altered by cosmic energies.
-They seem to glow with inner light and possess natural charisma and leadership abilities.
+Descendants of colonists altered by exposure to cosmic energies in the Stellar Nurseries.
+They seem to glow with inner light and possess natural charisma and presence that inspires others to greatness.

-**Appearance**: Idealized humanoid forms with metallic-tinted skin (gold, silver, copper).
-Eyes reflect light like stars.
+**Appearance**: Human-proportioned but idealized, with metallic-tinted skin (gold, silver, copper) and eyes that reflect light like stars.
+Hair often appears to move in unseen stellar winds.

 **Attributes**: +2 Presence, +1 Resolve, -2 Coordination, -1 Might